 I want children to learn how to be safe in the water.
 That’s why we use a lot of hand-arm manipulation.
 We manipulate their arms and their legs.
 We also sing the songs, so they know that it’s a good thing to be in the water.

-Do you have a little brother or sister?
-Teach them how to swim and you will have lots of fun together this summer!
+If you have a young child at home, it’s time to teach them how to swim, and you will have lots of fun together this summer!